AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 - Alternatives to virtual functions include the NVI idiom and various forms of the Strategy design pattern.
   The NVI idiom is itself an example of the Template Method design pattern.
-- A disadvantage of moving functionality from a member function to a function outside the class is that the non-member function lacks access to the class's non-public members.
+- A disadvantage of Template Method (moving functionality from a member function to a function outside the class) is that the non-member function lacks access to the class's non-public members.
 - `std::function` objects act like generalized function pointers.
   Such objects support all callable entities compatible with a given target signature.